Third voyage of James Cook: Homeward voyage

 Clerke, who was dying of tuberculosis, took over the expedition and sailing north, landed on the Kamchatka Peninsula where the Russians helped him with supplies and to make repairs to the ships.
 He made a final attempt to pass beyond the Bering Strait and died on his return at Petropavlovsk on 22 August 1779.
 From here the ships' reports were sent overland, reaching London five months later.
 Following the death of Clerke, Resolution and Discovery turned for home commanded by John Gore, a veteran of Cook's first voyage (and now in command of the expedition), and James King.
-After passing down the coast of Japan they reached Macao, in China in the first week of December and from there followed the East India trade route via Sunda Strait to Cape Town.
+After passing down the coast of Japan they reached Macau, in China in the first week of December and from there followed the East India trade route via Sunda Strait to Cape Town.